 Categorize the words in the list by part of speech.
 (Some belong in more than one category.
 I did not make a category for adverbs, but any of these adjectives can be made into an adverb by adding -ly as a suffix.
 If the adjective ends in -le, the adverb is made by changing the -e to -y: unreliable> unreliably.)

-Hint: Remember these suffix meanings (also remember there may be minor spelling changes):
+Hint: Remember the suffix meanings below.
+(Also remember that there may be minor spelling changes when you add them.)

 · add -ify to an adjective to get a verb meaning ‘to make’ (example: simple+-ify= simplify-- to make simple or simpler.)
 Other common verb endings are -ate, -en, and -ize.